Abott1222/lessons/linked-list.md

 }
 ```

 As you can see, initializing an empty linked list always takes two assignment operations.
-Since the amount of time and space required is always the same, the `constructor` method's time and space complexities are both constant or `O(1)`.
+Since the number of operations and amount of memory used is always the same, the `constructor` method's time and space complexities are both constant or `O(1)`.

 Next, let's analyze its `toString` method.